OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 Before release, inspect desktop (1440px) and mobile (390px and 320px) in both shared color modes, keyboard focus, table scrolling, browser zoom, the zero-data chart, stale notice, and unavailable state.
-All figures and the table must also work with JavaScript disabled.
+The default 30-day report and its tables must also work with JavaScript disabled; other presets remain downloadable in the JSON.
 The base viewport now permits user zoom.

 ### Release evidence checklist